majkrzak/sp-sota-maps/readme.md

 ![example](example.png)

-Aim of the project is to prepare a set of SOTA activation cheat sheet maps containing the activation zone and other useful features, like grid square reference or nearby references from other programs.
+The aim of the project is to prepare a set of SOTA activation cheat sheet maps containing an activation zone and other useful features, like grid square references or nearby references from other programs.

 Due to the data sources used, the coverage of the project is limited to SP region and neighbours border summits.